iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Other_iM.md

 ### Post
 **Flower_Head**<br>
-[Breaking News][Drones][Attack][Casualties]<br>
+\[Breaking News\]\[Drones\]\[Attack\]\[Casualties\]<br>
 > A few hours ago, there had been several eyewitness reports from Node 08 that reported abnormal flight patterns from drones. .Just now, we've also been gradually receiving news regarding the drones' attacks on the cities.
 Due to the extreme chaos at the site, the number of casualties and other details are still unknown.<br>
 > <br>
 > Based on the new embargo put in place by the Administration Bureau, to all citizens, please head to the designated safety shelters immediately.
 If the roads to such shelters have already been blocked, please remain indoors.
 Do not engage or attempt to fight against the drones.
-Node News Network will continue to broadcast this event by images, text, or audio.<br>
+Node News Network will continue to broadcast this event by images, text, or audio.

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]
 ### Replies
 **NoSignal**<br>
 Does anyone now what's going on?<br>